zloeber/taskfiles/README.md

 ## Additional Software

 Mise handles a good deal of software you might use in a taskfile.
 Check if whatever binary you are looking for with `mise install <binary>`.
-If it is not installed then you can use rust, go, or python packages with mise as well.
+If it is not installed then you can use cargo, go, or python packages as well.
 One example of this is in this project's `.mise.toml` file for [eget](https://github.com/zyedidia/eget) (which is a last ditch method to automatically install binary releases from github).
 You can use eget to install binaries into your user local bin path like so `eget canop/broot --to ~/.local/bin`

 ## Variables